mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 var total = watches / in_use;
 ```

-Now if we simply appended a variable type suffix to each of these variables,
+If we simply appended expected type suffixes to the variables the type
-the type misatches would become obvious:
+mismatches become obvious:

 ```js
 var total_str = watch_list / use_bool;